Oakwood was founded shortly after the end of the civil war in 1870.

 The 1880’s saw many new faces and buildings.
 John H. Young came from Indiana in 1880.
 He was a very active and energetic man.
 He became a top citizen of our town for the next 30 years.
 He owned a General Store on South Main between Scott and Olmstead Streets, and was also postmaster.
 Being a religious man, he made several attempts at reviving the now defunct Christian Church, and by perseverance he finally succeeded.
 In between these attempts he was active in the Methodist Church.

 Frank Crawford became a brakeman on the IB&W Railroad in 1883, while G.L.
 Hiatt now owned the mill and purchased a new portable steam engine.
 Squire Longstreth built a “commodious looking barn”.
 The Methodists abandoned Finley Chapel as it was in bad shape.
-Services were held
+Services were held in the school.

 On April 13, 1885, James A. Rector purchased lots 16, 17, 18 in block 14 of the original town of Oakwood from Lewis Olmstead for $60.
 James Rector with his brothe-in-law, William K. Johnson started a Tile Factory.
 Their first building must have been small.
 There was a steam engine that ran a belt system for running the different machines.
 A male known as “Old Balsam” was used to haul dirt and clay to the factory.
 The tile factory was on the North side of Finley Avenue and just West ofHarrison Street.
 The clay was dug up on the East side of Harrison Street.
 The hole eventually got to a depth of 3 feet and filled with water and was known as Longstreth’s Pond.
 Mr. Longstreth deepened the pond and sold ice from it.